 - Cigarettes 20 pack: $8.6

 The Liechtenstein Center in Vaduz is located in the heart of the city at Städtle 39.
 It is impossible to miss it!
-Go there, take maps and brochures, and speak to the staff.
+Go there, take maps and brochures, and speak to the staff – they will advise you what places to visit in Liechtenstein.
 You can buy some souvenirs there as well as print personalized stamps.

-Right next to the Liechtenstein Center is also a replica of the ‘Km.
+Right next to the center is also a replica of the ‘Km.
 0. + 0.
-Km.’ stone, which marks the point from which all road distances in Liechtenstein were first measured in 1864.
+Km.’ stone, which marks the point from which all road distances in the country were first measured in 1864.

 Where to stay in Liechtenstein

-The accommodation in Liechtenstein is pretty expensive, but if you are planning to spend there more than one day, there are several hotels and guest houses you can choose on.
+The accommodation in Liechtenstein is pretty expensive, but if you are planning to spend there more than one day, there are several guest houses and hotels in Liechtenstein that may interest you.
 Our favorite is located in Triesenberg:

 Amazing location with one of the most beautiful view we have seen in Liechtenstein.
 This guest house is very clean and provides great food.
 You can get there by car in the summer, but during the winter it is only accessible via free shuttle.